Huangfu Zhen: Rise of Former Qin

 Murong Ke was widely feared throughout the land as a powerful general when he was alive, so when he died in 367, Yan's neighbours, Former Qin and Jin began plotting their next move against Yan.
-Qin's ruler, Fu Jian, sent the Xiongnu chieftain Cao Gu (曹轂) to visit Yan ostensibly to present tribute, but following Cao was Jian's agent, Guo Bian (郭辯) who he tasked in inspecting the situation in Yan.
+Qin's ruler, Fu Jian, sent the Xiongnu chieftain Cao Gu to visit Yan ostensibly to present tribute, but following Cao was Jian's agent, Guo Bian (郭辯) who he tasked in inspecting the situation in Yan.
 Zhen had an elder brother named Huangfu Tian (皇甫腆) and two nephews named Huangfu Fen (皇甫奮) and Huangfu Fu (皇甫覆).
 All three of them were serving Qin, so Guo Bian decided to use this fact against Huangfu Zhen to test him.
 He said to Zhen, "Though I am a native of Qin, the state had my family executed.
 That is why I place my trust in Lord Cao.
 Your elder brother and nephews are all close acquaintances of mine."
 Zhen reacted angrily towards his statements and accused him of malicious intent.
 Zhen asked Murong Ping to interrogate Guo, but Ping refused.
 When Guo returned to Fu Jian, he reported to him, "There is little discipline within the Yan government, they are ready for the taking.
 Only Huangfu Zhen is knowledgable, so we should be careful of him."
 Fu Jian said, "In all their six provinces, they have yet to find a single man of wisdom.
 Though Huangfu Zhen serves Yan, his roots lie in the land of Qin.
 No doubt that the Guanxi is filled with many talented gentlemen."

 After Yang Wu died in 367, Huangfu Zhen replaced him as Grand Commandant and was once again appointed Palace Attendant.
 The following year, the Qin princes, Fu Liu (苻柳), Fu Shuang (苻雙), Fu Sou (苻廋) and Fu Wu (苻武) rebelled against Fu Jian.
 Murong De wrote a memorial to the court proposing that they intervene in Fu Jian's civil war, adding that Huangfu Zhen, Murong Chui and Murong Ping should be dispatched to assist them at once.
 However, his memorial was rejected by Murong Ping.
 Fu Sou later wrote a letter to Murong Chui and Huangfu Zhen, warning them about Fu Jian and his talented advisor Wang Meng, as well as asking them for help.
 Murong Chui said to Huangfu Zhen, "The greatest threat of our time is certainly Qin, but seeing our lord's youth and the Grand Tutor's (Murong Ping) insightfulness, how can they ever be a match for Fu Jian and Wang Meng?"
 Zhen replied, "Indeed, but even if I know it, what good would it be if no one listens to me?"
 By the end of the year, all four princes were defeated, and order was restored in Qin.